lzyuan168/ML701_project/README.md

 **Abstract.**

-Given  the  widespread  usage  of  social  media,  the  spread  of  false  informationand fake news dramatically increased.
-In the midst of the COVID-19 pandemic,this misinformation may be widely accepted and lead to mass public confusion.This hinders government authority in conducting safety measures to protect thepublic.
-The aim of this project is to develop an automatic COVID-19 relatedfake news detection model.
-The proposed method utilizes A Lite BidirectionalEncoder Representations from Transformers(ALBERT) to provide meaningfulrepresentations of the various web-based resources.
-We will also compare ourmethod to a previously implemented fully supervised approach.
+Given  the  widespread  usage  of  social  media,  the  spread  of  false  information and fake news dramatically increased.
+In the midst of the COVID-19 pandemic, this misinformation may be widely accepted and lead to mass public confusion.
+This hinders government authority in conducting safety measures to protect the public.
+The aim of this project is to develop an automatic COVID-19 related fake news detection model.
+The proposed method utilizes A Lite Bidirectional Encoder Representations from Transformers(ALBERT) to provide meaningful representations of the various web-based resources.
+We will also compare our method to a previously implemented fully supervised approach.

 ## Main Results